-The Cycle of Violence and how you can break it
+The Cycle of Domestic Violence and how you can break it

 A victim of domestic violence will often feel like the only one being abused.
 That isn’t true.
 Abuse happens to people from all backgrounds and all neighbourhoods.
 Domestic Violence is a reality countless people face on a daily basis.

 CYCLE OF ABUSE

 Understanding the cycle of violence is the first step towards breaking it.

 Most of the time, abuse doesn’t occur continually, but rather in a cycle.
 The cycle of violence is made up of four phases:

 - Some stress (eg: job, money or bills) begins this part of the cycle.
 The stress causes the abuser to feel powerless.
 The abuser chooses to act out toward a spouse or partner through name calling, insults, accusations.